 When one is visiting Seoul, restaurant offer, unique cafés or even always available Korean street food may be an overwhelming temptation.
 If you are anything like me, you will want to try it all!
 Visiting touristic sites may be exhausting and, now and then, you’ll need to sweeten up your day!
-Is there any better way to do that than by treating yourself to some great Korean cake, refreshing Bingsu or some other decadent Korean desserts the gastropolis has to offer?
+Is there any better way to do that than by treating yourself to some great Korean cake, refreshing Bingsu or some other decadent and famous Korean desserts the gastropolis has to offer?
 In this selection, I bring you the best Korean desserts to try in Seoul!

 Top Korean desserts with pictures